1tD0g/steemmonsterAutoBattle/README.md

 3. enable the script on Tampermonkey and refresh the site

-4. Play "Ranked" or "Partice" in Steemmonster
+4. The Script will start automatically.(Will click the **Battle** button for you automatically)

-5. The Script will start when it can find the **Battle** Button in the page.(So you don't have time to choose team or monster when you started the script.)
+5. The Script will keep running no matter you lose or win the game

-6. The Script will keep running no matter you lose or win the game
+**Click F12 -> Console can see how many games you played and won using the script**

 **To stop the script just disable it on Tampermonkey and refresh the page**